FlatCAM practical tutorial: clean non copper area – Part 3

 PCB_PCF8574_03_copperBottom.gbl on Object and Itself as Reference.

-Now here a result without margin (margin set to 0).
+Now here is a result without margin (margin set to 0).

-Without margin outside the border of gerber some part of work isn’t covered, here a result with 2mm margin
+Without margin outside the border of Gerber, some part of work isn’t covered, here a result with a 2mm margin

-Now as shown upper you can add multi tools with Rest M. parameter, so if you add a 2mm tool and a 0,55mm tool on table tool (remember to add the tool with lesser diameter to default) and select Rest M. you obtain an element like so:
+Now, as shown upper, you can add multi-tools with Rest M. parameter, so if you add a 2mm tool and a 0,55mm tool on the table tool (remember to add the tool with lesser diameter to default) and select Rest M. you obtain an element like so:

-Here the result with the use of the same tool
+Here is the result with the use of the same tool